3 Cautionary Tales of Mobile App Development

-A well-known pharmaceutical company came up with an interesting way to help their patients: an app to remind people to take their medication on time.
+A well-known pharmaceutical company came up with an interesting way to help their patients: a mobile app to remind people to take their medication on time.
 This is especially important for those whose medication schedules are complex or those who just need an additional memory boost in the form of a notification.
 Great idea!
 People will love it, and it’s a great way to keep the company’s name in front of their customers!

 Their feature ideas were brilliant.
 And they had scores of them!
 The tech team came up with several.
 Marketing added their ideas.
 Medical recommended a few about maintaining overall health.
 Legal reviewed everyone’s ideas, adjusted them, and added one or two more.